LittleGreenViper/DemoCustomChartApp/README.md

 We should access the project, by opening [the workspace (`DemoCustomChartApp.xcworkspace`)](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/master/DemoCustomChartApp.xcworkspace) file.

-If we do that, the project navigator panel (left side) will look like this (in the [`00.Starting-Point`](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/00.Starting-Point) tag):

 ### Support Code

 Much of the code is in a subdirectory, labeled [`Sources/DemoCustomChartApp/Structure`](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/master/Sources/DemoCustomChartApp/Structure).
 This has the files that we won't be looking at.